au-nlp/project-milestone-p2-group4/README.md

 ## Team organization and individual contributions
 - Marcus: Data handling + data preprocessing pipeline + CTA analysis
-- Mikkel: Interruption analysis + correlation analysis
+- Mikkel: Interruption analysis + clustering + correlation analysis
 - Nicoline: Sentiment analysis + data visualizations + final report write up (combining parts, writing abstract, conclusion etc.)

 Each group member has written the parts of the report related to their area of analysis, and we have had weekly meetings going over each analysis and the combined analysis and conclusions, so everyone has been involved at high level in all parts of the final work.